captain-amygdala/pistorm/boot_scripts/README.md

 ## Bootup script

-To start PiStorm on automatically on boot, copy this file into /etc/systemd/system/ in your Pi's filesystem.
+To start PiStorm on automatically on boot, copy `pistorm.service` into /etc/systemd/system/ in your Pi's filesystem.
 Then run:

 ```bash
 sudo systemctl enable pistorm